 (c) Wheelchair flooring shall not perceptively sag under load into depressions in the vehicle floor.

 (2) Installation of wheelchair flooring shall be designed to be permanent.
 The method of fastening may be bolts, rivets, spot welding, bonding, or other methods.
-However as part of the final inspection, RSC or its representative may partially remove the flooring in order to verify compliance to this rule.
+However as part of the final inspection, OOD or its representative may partially remove the flooring in order to verify compliance to this rule.

 (3) The floor covering shall be commercial-grade carpet, indoor/outdoor carpet, or nonskid material such as RCA rubber.
 Carpet shall be unpadded, low-pile, fire-resistant, and it shall be attached all across the floor; perimeter tack strips shall not be used.